FBrownMSFT/microsoft-365-docs/microsoft-365/compliance/data-classification-content-explorer.md

 You can also assign either or both of the roles to a custom role group to tailor access to content explorer.

 A Global admin, Compliance admin, or Data admin can assign the necessary Content Explorer List Viewer, and Content Explorer Content Viewer role group membership.
+These permissions are assigned in the Office 365 Security & Compliance Center.
+Which is accessed by navigatiating to Compliance Center, Permissions and clicking on "To view and manage roles in Office 365, please go [here](https://protection.office.com/permissions)."

 ## Content explorer